thegirlinblackhoodie/thegirlinblackhoodie.github.io/README.md

 ## Customization

-You can customize colors in `styles.css` by modifying the CSS variables:
+You can customize in `styles.css` by modifying the CSS variables:

 ```css
 :root {